thosgood/this-weeks-finds/markdown/151-200/week151.md

 week151

-Recently I\'ve been talking a bit about elliptic cohomology, but I\'ve really just been nibbling around the edges so far.
+Recently I've been talking a bit about elliptic cohomology, but I've really just been nibbling around the edges so far.
 Sometime I want to dig deeper, but not just now.
 Right now, I instead want to say a bit more about the physics lurking in the space K(Z,2).

-But first, here\'s a cool article on violins:
+But first, here's a cool article on violins:

 1\) Colin Gough, Science and the Stradivarius, Physics World, vol. 13 no. 4, April 2000, 27-33.